Split image showing a fight stick joystick and a Brazilian Jiu-Jitsu belt, representing the connection between gaming mindset and martial arts.

 Lose on purpose and learn to feel vulnerable without panic.
 It builds resilience, exposes holes, and removes the fear of failure.
 The BJJ mindset is about learning to recover, not reacting to validation.
 With every intentional loss, you discover how to respond with calm, not reactivity.

 Train with intention, not aggression.
-Use the schedule to seed scenarios that highlight your weaknesses and turn them into data.
+Use the View Schedule to seed scenarios that highlight your weaknesses and turn them into data.

 Conclusion & Call to Action